Zhyuxixi/incremental_learning/README.md

 # incremental_learning

-pytorch of implementation of LWF BIC WA
+pytorch implementation of LWF BIC WA

 ## Here is the result